 “Kimberly has a premonition of an accident killing multiple people including her and her friends.
 She blocks the cars behind her on the ramp and as a police trooper arrives, the accident happens.
 Death is stalking this group of survivors.”

 Known for its subdued acting and basic story, its inevitable drop in quality only sealed its fate as a film series.
 That notwithstanding, the reason these films still resonate with fans is for their impressively inventive and downright disturbing ways the characters meet their demise, mostly as a result of seemingly plausible accidents.
 This particular film in the series has affected people’s day-to-day lives because of the opening scene, which still leaves an uncomfortable feeling when traveling behind trucks carrying freight (and it has been over 10 years since my last viewing).
 There are few films that have introduced a cultural fear as large or with such longevity as this one.

 Shutter (2004) By Banjong Pisanthanakun

 “A young photographer and his girlfriend discover mysterious shadows in their photographs after a tragic accident.
 They soon learn that you can not escape your past.”

-Spine-chilling in its application, Shutter uses beautifully cinematography to create a visually impressive ambiance, chaperoned throughout by an impeccable use of sound.
-This beneficially accompanies the production’s steady increase in tension, in addition to effectively implemented, yet sporadic, jump scare horror which are expertly blended until the story’s terrifying final revelation.
-The film is a petrifying tale of supernatural revenge, being remade multiple times in several languages from English, Chinese, Punjab and even Tamil, to name a few.
+Spine-chilling in its application, Shutter uses beautiful cinematography to create a visually impressive ambiance, chaperoned throughout by an impeccable use of sound.
+This beneficially accompanies the production’s steady increase in tension, in addition to effectively implemented, yet sporadic, jump scare horror which is expertly blended until the story’s terrifying final revelation.
+The film is a petrifying tale of supernatural revenge, being remade multiple times in several languages from English, Chinese, Punjab, and even Tamil, to name a few.
 Demonstrating this story’s ability to scare, no matter the location.

 Antrum: The Deadliest Film Ever Made (2018) By David Amito & Michael Laicini